anniedenton/599D-exercise1/README.md

 for queer individuals?
 3. How do multiple facets of identity impact queer individuals searching, acting on, or rejecting online security, safety, and/or privacy advice?

 To answer our research questions, we conducted qualitative semi-structured interviews with a diverse group of 14 queer individuals.
-We intentionally recruited for differences across age, race, gender, sexuality, and socioeconomic status so that we could take an intersectional approach to data analysis, as “people’s lives... are better understood as being shaped not by a single axis of social division, be it race or gender or class, but by many axes that work together and influence each other” [22].
+We intentionally recruited for differences across age, race, gender, sexuality, and socioeconomic status so that we could take an intersectionalapproach to data analysis, as “people’s lives... are better understood as being shaped not by a single axis of social division, be it race or gender or class, but by many axes that work together and influence each other” [22].
 Our major findings include:
-1. Participants often turn to queer support groups for advice and emotional support, in addition to other

-sources like family or work.
+1. Participants often turn to queer support groups for advice and emotional support, in addition to other sources like family or work.
 These support groups serve both to provide individual advice as well as to collectively combat community-level threats.
 In